exoplatform/exo-documentation/docs/OnlyOffice.rst

 Yellow bar
 ~~~~~~~~~~~~

-When a document is opened in your stream, either in ``Documents`` application or in the activity stream, has been edited by
+When a document visible in your stream, either in ``Documents`` application or in the activity stream, has been edited by
 an another user, a yellow bar appears in the top of the document informing you that the document has been edited.
 The yellow bar contains also a ``Reload`` link allowing you to load the changes done by another user.